daattali/daattali.github.io/_drafts/shinyjs2.md

 More information on any of these features is available in the following sections.
 Detailed information is also available [in the package README on GitHub](https://github.com/daattali/shinyjs#readme).

-**2 major new features:**
+**Two major new features:**

 1. `reset` function which allows inputs to be reset to their original value

 2. `extendShinyjs` allows you to add your own JavaScript functions and easily call them from R as regular R code

-**2 more useful improvements:**
+**Two more useful improvements:**

-- Enabling and disabling of input widgets now works on **all** types of shiny inputs (many people ask how to disable a slider/select input/date range/etc, and `shinyjs` handles all of them)
+3. Enabling and disabling of input widgets now works on **all** types of shiny inputs (many people ask how to disable a slider/select input/date range/etc, and `shinyjs` handles all of them)

-- The `toggle` functions gained an additional `condition` argument, which can be used to show/hide or enable/disable an element based on a conditoin.
+4. The `toggle` functions gained an additional `condition` argument, which can be used to show/hide or enable/disable an element based on a conditoin.
 For example, instead of writing code such as `if (test) enable(id) else disable(id)`, you can simply write `toggleState(id, test)`

-**3 new features available on the [GitHub version](https://github.com/daattali/shinyjs) but not yet on CRAN:**
+**Three new features available on the [GitHub version](https://github.com/daattali/shinyjs) but not yet on CRAN:**

-- `hidden` (used to initialize a shiny tag as hidden) can now accept any number of tags or a tagList rather than a single tag
+5. `hidden` (used to initialize a shiny tag as hidden) can now accept any number of tags or a tagList rather than a single tag

-- `hide`/`show`/`toggle` can be run on any JQuery selector, not only on a single ID, so that you can hide multiple elements simultaneously
+6. `hide`/`show`/`toggle` can be run on any JQuery selector, not only on a single ID, so that you can hide multiple elements simultaneously

-- `hide`/`show`/`toggle` have a new arugment `delay` which can be used to perform the action later rather than immediately.
+7. `hide`/`show`/`toggle` have a new arugment `delay` which can be used to perform the action later rather than immediately.
 This can be useful if you want to show a message and have it disappear after a few seconds